 In 2017 Lisbeth Rasmussen Juel succesfully finished her Master Degree in Opera Performance from Hochschule für Musik und Darstellende Kunst Stuttgart in April 2017 under guidance of Prof. Ulrike Sonntag.

-She attended Masterclasses by Andreas Schmidt, Helmut Deutsch, Paul Esswood, Lynne Dawson, Malcolm Walker, Brigitte Fassbänder, Margreet Honig, Jeanne Piland, Brenda Rein and Falk Struckmann.
+She attended Masterclasses by Andreas Schmidt, Helmut Deutsch, Paul Esswood, Lynne Dawson, Malcolm Walker, Brigitte Fassbänder, Margreet Honig, Jeanne Piland, Brenda Rein, Christine Schweitzer and Falk Struckmann.

 In 2009 she won the Danish competition for young singers „Unge synger klassisk“ (Young Singing classically) and in October 2015 she was a finalist in the “Lions Club Competition” in Stuttgart.